12 Tour Ideas for Exploring Sonoma Wine Country

 Your touring company can plan an excursion that's perfect for you, with customized destinations that match your interests.
 And as you tour along the highways and byways of Sonoma County, your guide or driver can answer questions about the sights you see, the wineries you visit, the wines that interest you, and many other points of interest.

 Your mode of transportation isn't just limited to cars, vans, or limos, either.
-You might choose bikes, Vespas, Segways, a horse drawn carriage, a hot air balloon, or a vintage biplane.
+You might choose bikes, Segways, a hot air balloon, or a vintage biplane.

 First, figure out what you'd like to see.
 Do you want to spend an entire day in the Dry Creek Valley?
 Are you intrigued to meet an actual winemaker?
 Or perhaps you're interested in visiting wineries specifically known for great Pinot Noir.
 You may want to focus on wineries with an art collection, on-site restaurants, great views or sensational wine and food pairing.
 Or how about visiting wine castles in Sonoma Valley, or the oldest premium winery in all of California?

 Together, we can protect and preserve the beauty and natural resources of Sonoma County for generations to come.
 Check out our page on Sustainable Travel, and look over the Leave No Trace Seven Principles.

 And when you leave the driving to a professional in wine country, there's another great advantage: safety.
 That's because your driver refrains from wine tasting throughout the tour.

 With one of California's largest chauffeured fleets — ranging from hybrid sedans, Lincoln Navigators, and stretch limos to 56-passenger motor coaches — it's fair to say that Pure Luxury Transportation is a true full-service transportation company.
 It provides service for everything from airport pickups and wedding celebrations, to large corporate group event needs.